SpongePowered/SpongeDocs/source/plugin/commands/argumentparsing.rst

 .. tip::

-    When building a new parameter, you can base your parameter from a exsiting parameter.
-Example: taking :javadoc:`Parameter#string()` and giving it client suggestions
+    When building a new parameter, you can base your parameter on a exsiting parameters.
+Example: taking :javadoc:`Parameter#string()` and giving it client suggestions.